natgo/wt-wiki-scraper/wikitext-transpiled/fleet/IJN%20Kuma.md

 Early morning of 11 January 1944, during the naval exercises at the Malacca Strait, a lookout on Kuma spotted a periscope-like object.
 Called in Fubuki-class destroyer Uranami identified it as a false periscope, presuming it to be released by one of the friendly submarines (Japanese used floating devices made of wood and bamboo to lure US aircraft into wasting bombs).
 This periscope, however, belonged to the British submarine HMS Tally-Ho that at 11:43 fired a spread of 7 torpedoes, Kuma spotted them and attempted evasive action, however, it suffered a hit with two torpedoes to the stern, tearing off a large part of it and igniting fires across decks.
 Seven minutes into the action depth charges detonated on the quarterdeck.
 Captain called to abandon ship and within the following seven minutes Kuma has sunk, stern-first, with 138 lives lost.
 Survivors were rescued by the Uranami, including the captain.

 She rested on her starboard, 46 m underwater, with her stern missing all the way to the port propeller.
 She met an unusually sad fate, being looted for scrap with a use of floating cranes.
 In 2014 it was reported that looters have cleared up nearly the entire wreck, metal likely being sold to China at the price of roughly 600 Malaysian Ringgit per tonne (125 € / $140 / ¥15,000).
 Large pieces of Kuma's wreck [https://www.reddit.com/r/WarshipPorn/comments/26b3rq/plundered_remains_of_the_wreck_of_the_ijn_light/ were photographed] in May 2014, later that month Malaysian Marine Depart­ment managed to [https://www.thestar.com.my/news/nation/2014/05/23/sea-salvage-work-halted-dept-sinks-its-teeth-into-vessel-illegally-stripping-wrecks-for-scrap capture the group] responsible for the lootings.

+History: Unfortunately, only one of the five members of the class, the Kitakami, survived World War II.
+The other four cruisers were lost during the conflict.
+For example, the Kuma was torpedoed by the British submarine HMS Tally-Ho in 1944, while the Tama was torpedoed by the American submarine USS Jallao.
+Kiso was bombed by American aircraft, and Ōi was converted into a cruiser with multiple torpedo tube mounts.

+=== Interesting facts ===

+* Displacement: Varied between 5,588 tons and 5,926 tons fully loaded.
+* Length: It measured 162.1 meters.
+* Armament: Included 140 mm guns, 80 mm anti-aircraft guns, torpedoes and depth charge mines.
+* Propulsion: It had 12 Kanpon boilers and a power of 90,000 HP.
+* Speed: Reached 36 knots.
+* Range: It could navigate up to 9,000 nautical miles at 10 knots.
+* Crew: Required 450 crew members.
+* Aircraft: Carried a scout floatplane, usually a Kawanishi E7K1

 === [[wt:en/news/6171-development-kuma-the-fighting-bear-en|Devblog]] ===
 Due to the expectation that the Tenryū-class cruiser wouldn't perform to the satisfaction of the naval command in its role of leader and the appearance of newer and faster destroyer types, with which the Tenryū wasn't able to keep up with, the shortcomings of the Japanese small cruiser concept became evident.
 These shortcomings were further emphasized with the advent of the large American Omaha-class light cruiser, capable of easily outgunning the Tenryū-class.